kachette/kachette/README.md

-- 👋 Hi, I am Igor
-- 👀 I am interested in blockchain and data analytics
+- 👋 Hi there, My name is Igors and I am based in London.
-- 🌱 I’m currently learning full-stack web development, experiment with the machine learning
-- 💞️ I’m always looking to coloborate on some interesting social media and crypro projects
-- 📫